Taiyuan: Qin dynasty

-In 248 BC, the state of Qin attacked Zhao under General Meng'ao, and obtained the area around Jinyang from Zhao.
+In 248 BC, the state of Qin attacked Zhao under General Meng'ao and obtained the area around Jinyang.
 Qin set up the Commandery of Taiyuan (太原郡), with the city of Jinyang as its administrative center.
-Although, the name Taiyuan had appeared in historic records before, potentially referring to different regions in nowadays southern and central Shanxi, this was the first time Taiyuan was officially used to refer to present-day Taiyuan.
+Although the name "Taiyuan" had appeared in historic records before, potentially referring to different regions in present-day southern and central Shanxi, this was the first time the name was officially used to refer to what is today Taiyuan.

-Between 229 and 228 BC, Qin General Li Xin lead two armies that marched from the cities of Taiyuan and Yunzhong to attack Zhao's northern commandery of Dai.
-Three months after General Li Mu's death; Wang Jian, Li Xin & Qiang Lei conquered Zhao.
+Between 229 and 228 BC, the Qin general Li Xin led two armies from the cities of Taiyuan and Yunzhong to attack Zhao's northern commandery of Dai.
+Three months after General Li Mu's death, Wang Jian, Li Xin, and Qiang Lei conquered Zhao.

-In 221 BC, Qin conquered the rest of China, and officially started the first imperial dynasty of China.
-Qin established thirty-six commanderies on its territory, and Taiyuan was one of them.
-Also, the capital of commandery of Taiyuan was Jinyang.
+In 221 BC, Qin conquered the rest of China and officially started the nation's first imperial dynasty.
+Qin established 36 commanderies on its territory, and Taiyuan was one of them, with Jinyang as its capital.

 Jin dynasty and Sixteen Kingdoms

-During the Jin dynasty, Taiyuan was again changed into a vassal state.
+During the Jin dynasty, Taiyuan was again transformed into a vassal state.
 Following the ending of the Jin dynasty, ethnic minority peoples settled a series of short-lived sovereign states in northern China, commonly referred to as Sixteen Kingdoms.
-Taiyuan was part of Former Zhao, Later Zhao, Former Qin, Former Yan, Former Qin again, Western Yan, and Later Yan chronologically.
+Taiyuan was part of Former Zhao, Later Zhao, Former Qin, Former Yan, Former Qin again, Western Yan, and Later Yan, chronologically.

-In 304, Liu Yuan founded the Xiongnu state of Former Zhao, whose army raided the area around Taiyuan for years and eventually obtained Taiyuan in 316.
+In 304, Liu Yuan founded the Xiongnu state of Former Zhao, whose army raided the area around Taiyuan for years and eventually conquered it in 316.
 In 319, Taiyuan became part of Later Zhao, founded by Shi Le.
-Later, Taiyuan was obtained by Former Yan in 358, and by Former Qin in 370.
+It was then obtained by Former Yan in 358 and by Former Qin in 370.

 Fu Jian died in 384.
-His son Fu Pi declared himself an emperor in 385, with Jinyang (central city of Taiyuan) as the capital.
-But the next year, Fu Pi was defeated by the Western Yan prince Murong Yong in 386, and Taiyuan became part of Western Yan.
+His son Fu Pi declared himself an emperor in 385, with Jinyang as his capital.
+The following year, he was defeated by the Western Yan prince Murong Yong, and Taiyuan became part of Western Yan.